Florida House Votes To Axe Walt Disney's Special Taxing District

 TALLAHASSEE (CBSMiami/AP) — The Walt Disney Co. is zero for two in the Florida legislature’s special session after the House voted on a bill that would dissolve Disney World’s private government.

-The vote handed Republican Gov. Ron DeSantis a victory in his feud with the entertainment giant over its opposition to a measure that critics have dubbed the “ Don’t Say Gay ” law.READ MORE: Florida Bride, Caterer Accused Of Lacing Wedding Food With Pot
+The vote handed Republican Gov. Ron DeSantis a victory in his feud with the entertainment giant over its opposition to a measure that critics have dubbed the “ Don’t Say Gay ” law.READ MORE: Standoff Ends, Woman Surrenders After Barricading In Home With 3 Young Kids, Husband

 The move could have huge tax implications for Disney, whose series of theme parks have transformed Orlando into one of the world’s most popular tourist destinations, and serves to further sour the relationship between the Republican-led government and a major political player in the state.